Alumni Impact Fund - for students

 To apply for the Alumni Impact Fund, you need to complete an application form with details of your project, ensuring it meets the criteria (see below).
 Please include a breakdown of the project budget, as this will increase your chances of your application being shortlisted.

 Once applications have been shortlisted, the selected candidates will be invited to pitch their ideas to a panel of alumni and senior University staff.
 The panel will then decide which projects will receive funding.
-Several projects will also be given the chance to double their money, with our alumni community voting for their favourite project on social media.
+Several projects will also be given the chance to double their money, with our alumni community voting for their favourite project on our @birminghamalum social media.

 All successful applicants will be asked to provide a "Thank You" to our alumni donors and a full report of their project once completed.